fostroll/mordl/doc/README_FEAT.md

 **cdict**: [TODO]

-**feats_clip_coef** (`int`): feature clipping coefficient which allows to eliminate all features that have lower frequency than `<most frequent feature frequency>` divided by `feats_clip_coef`.
+**feats_clip_coef** (`int`): feature clipping coefficient which allows to eliminate all features that have a lower frequency than `<most frequent feature frequency>` divided by `feats_clip_coef`.
 * `feats_clip_coef=0` means "do not use feats"
 * `feats_clip_coef=None` means "use all feats"
-Relevant only if `cdict` is specified and `field` is not from `FEATS`
+Relevant only if `cdict` is specified and `field` is not from `FEATS`.

 **log_file**: a stream for info messages.
 Default is `sys.stdout`.